 5 Peak Plus Rechargeable Tactical Flashlight LFX1000

+First impressions for this tactical flashlight, are pretty good.
 It comes in a camo green ‘First Aid Style’ box, with a cushioned interior, which is a definite plus for me, as I know I’ll never struggle to find it and it’ll be tucked up and safe away from the elements.

+There are five modes, high, medium, low, strobe, and SOS, and is the first on our list to come with an 18650 rechargeable battery and charger.
 You can use the charger plugging directly into any two-pronged outlet and when the battery is charging, you can use the flashlight with 2 regular AA batteries too.

 It has a push/pull zoom function, with the narrow beam zooming in at 2000 times more than the large beam.
+The grip isn’t bad, with a slight tactical bezel and it comes with a strap too.

 Specifications

-- 1000 lumen
+• 1000 lumen

-- Dual power source
+• Dual power source

-- 2000 x Zoom
+• 2000 x Zoom

-- Water-resistant
+• Water-resistant

 Pros

-- Rechargeable battery included
+• Rechargeable battery included

-- Protective case
+• Protective case

-- Strong body
+• Strong body

 Cons

-- Zoom is a little clunky
+• Zoom is a little clunky

 Our Verdict

 This Peak Plus flashlight is very similar to some of the other flashlights we’ve featured on this list, however, what’s unique about this piece of tactical equipment is the protective case, and the rechargeable battery and charger that’s included in the price.
+It gives you peace of mind knowing it’s protected and easy to find in emergencies.

 The charger is a great bonus and the ability to switch between the energy sources is a huge plus.
+Overall, a great flashlight with those little added extras for great measure.

-Best Tactical Rechargeable Flashlight [Buying Guides]
+Best Tactical Rechargeable Flashlights [Buying Guide]

 Finding the right flashlight is not as simple as picking up anything that will light up the room.
 You need to consider the situations that you will be using it in, and what kind of lifestyle you lead to determine these factors.

-Lumen output
+• Lumen output

 It might be an obvious factor, but with a wide range of lumen outputs available, consider the area which you want to light up.
-Most tactical flashlights come with several different options of brightness, so you don’t have to use up that battery life on full lumen burst for every situation.
-But you’ll want to ensure your path is well lit in the broadest of areas and so you may want to be looking at flashlights that give you 300+ lumens
+Most tactical lights come with several different options of brightness so you don’t have to use up that battery life on full lumen burst or turbo mode for every situation.

-Lighting modes
+• Lighting modes

 If you want a flashlight that can be used in more tactical situations, consider the modes available.
 Strobe and SOS modes are going to be an asset should you need to disorientate and temporarily blind any oncoming assailants.

-Size and ergonomics
+• Size and ergonomics

-Pocket-sized and lightweight or sturdy and substantial.
+Pocket-sized and lightweight or sturdy and substantial?
 What might be perfect for some may be cumbersome for others.
 Finding the balance and the fit for you is essential, and if you’re able to, try out a few to find what works for you.

-Design
+• Design

 Whether you like a plain black or a camo finish, there are options to choose from, and depending on your situation you might want to carefully consider them.
+It might be fun to carry a bright orange flashlight, but is it practical?

 Also consider the grip, the zoom function, and overall, how it works for you.

-Is it easy to carry?
+• Is it easy to carry?

+Most tactical flashlights come with either a belt clip, a pouch, or a hand strap, consider which is right for you.
 A belt clip might be essential for some and the easiest way to get to the flashlight when it’s needed the most, but for others, it could interfere with their grip.

-Construction
+• Construction

-Batteries
+• Batteries

-Waterproofing
+• Waterproofing

 Most are water-resistant, but if you’re outside in wet conditions, you may want to consider a flashlight with a higher IP rating to ensure that, if the flashlight is submerged, it survives without any issues.

-Versatility
+• Versatility

 Make sure your tactical flashlight is useful enough for your needs, and if you don’t need all the bells and whistles, don’t get them.
 It’ll only take up more battery power and your time when you need it the most if you’re only looking for a few key features.

-Budget
+• Budget

+Decide how much you’re willing to spend on your tactical flashlight.
 If you’re on a budget, there are plenty out there to suit your needs.
 But if you want a much higher specification there are plenty out there offering more.

 You can find a tactical flashlight for anywhere between an extra $10 right up to $1200 if that’s what you’re looking for.